kg583/RunOnPython/README.md

 It's almost certainly doable in its entirety though, and if enough people pester me about it it'll get written.
 But for now, you can use this spec to write such code yourself, and make the world a slightly more confusing place.

 ## Some Final Notes
 This challenge came to me in an afternoon, partly inspired by [pyfuck](https://github.com/wanqizhu/pyfuck).
 There's no good reason to ever write code this way, but it's kinda funny.
+Shoutout to @commandblockguy, @iPhoenix, and @LogicalJoe for comments and discussion on this monstrosity as it developed.

-If you have anything to add to the discussion, feel free to do it here.
+If you have anything to add to the discussion or (currently nonexistant) codebase, feel free to do it here.